mariacamilaremolinagutierrez/FFP/README.md

 # FFP
-Repository for my LEAPS 2015 project: The Orbits of Free Floating Planets in solar systems.
+Repository for my LEAPS 2015 project: The Orbits of Free Floating Planets.